 - She’d be with other East Coast families for about two years.
 After that, I became a long-distance caregiver while I held a full-time government job, making several cross-country trips.

 - I’d become her caregiver, durable power of attorney, trustee, and health representative, not just her elder son.

 - I’d start attending a dementia caregivers support group

 - I’d start making plans to move her into a Raleigh Hills care community

-- I’d move her here to Oregon where she was in assisted living for a year then memory care for 4 years
+- I’d drive her here to Oregon, where she was in assisted living for a year, then memory care for four years

 - She passed away after a 10-year journey at 83 in 2013.